TheRoddyWMS/BatchEuphoria/README.md

 # BatchEuphoria

 A library for cluster / batch system developers to create batch jobs from Java without any hassle and drama.
-Currently this library supports the following job schedulers:
+Currently, this library supports the following job schedulers:

 * PBS (SSH+CLI)
 * LSF (SSH+CLI and REST) Version 10.1 Fix Pack 2 or later
 * SLURM (SSH+CLI)
 * direct execution

+> This software is for research-use only (RUO).

 ### Dependencies
 * [RoddyToolLib](https://github.com/TheRoddyWMS/RoddyToolLib)